nuts-foundation/nuts-documentation/pages/getting_started/local_network.rst

   if you get the following error:
   ``msg="Could not initialize IRMA library:" error="Error parsing scheme manager irma-demo: Could not read scheme manager timestamp: <nil>"``
-  This happens sometimes during first boot since the irma schema is shared between nodes and one of the nodes is downloading it, the other cant access it.
+  This happens sometimes during first boot since the irma schema is shared between nodes and one of the nodes is downloading it, the other can't access it.
+  If this is the case, simply stop the stack and start it again.

 .. note::